emaphp/eMapper/README.md

 <br/>
 >Step 1: Pick an engine

-eMapper supports SQLite, MySQL (or MariaDB if you prefer) and PostgreSQL.
+eMapper supports SQLite, PostgreSQL and MySQL (or MariaDB if you prefer).
 Creating a connection requires creating an instance of the corresponding driver.

 ```php
 //MYSQL